mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 #### Install RSpec

 The `rspec` gem was installed in the Merb section above.
-However, if for some reason you didn't install it there or want to grab the it from source, run one of the following commands:
+However, if you want to grab the source, run one of the following commands:

     gem install -r rspec